-I’m the husband of a fabulous wife, and the father of two delightful children and two kitties.
-I root for God’s team, the New York Yankees, enjoy films and novels (especially McEwan’s work), and I love (good) music, anything from Thievery Corporation and Mastodon to the Wu-Tang Clan and Vivaldi.
+I’m the husband of a fabulous wife and the father of two delightful children.
+I root for God’s team, the New York Yankees, enjoy films and novels, and I love (good) music, anything from Thievery Corporation and Mastodon to the Wu-Tang Clan and Vivaldi.

 I hold degrees from Messiah College (B.A.), Gordon-Conwell Theological Seminary (M.Div.), Harvard University (Th.M.), and the University of Toronto (Ph.D.).
 In addition to serving as FCCI’s Associate Minister from 2005-2009, I have served churches in Massachusetts, worked as an interim college chaplain at the University of Toronto, and filled the pulpit regularly at the College Street United Church in Toronto.
-I taught at St. Olaf College, and at the University of Toronto, and was a research fellow at U of T’s Jackman Humanities Institute.
-I have published articles and book reviews on various topics in the study of religion, and authored the recently published book, Matthew, Paul, and the Anthropology of Law (Mohr Siebeck, 2016).
-My new book project is titled, Progressive Christians are NOT Mushy-Brained Liberals.
+I was a research fellow at the Jackman Humanities Institute in Toronto, and I have taught courses at the University of Toronto, St. Olaf College, and Cornell University.
+My publications in the study of religion have examined a variety of topics, but my first book focused on law and religion (Matthew, Paul, and the Anthropology of Law [Mohr Siebeck, 2016]).
+My new book project is titled, Progressive Orthodoxy: Why Progressive Christians are NOT Mushy-Brained Liberals.
 I’m a progressive Christian who sees religion as inseparable from culture, so my sermons are peppered with cultural references.
 I look forward to meeting you soon!